mozack/abra2/README.md

 In somatic mode, you may also consider using option ```--lr repeat_file```  This option allows for detection of moderate length repeats that could not be resolved at nucleotide precision.
 This feature is experimental.

 Additionally, translocations may be detected by using ```-sv translocation_file```  The output file will contain putative breakpoints with the number of reads aligned to each breakpoint in the output file.
+This feature is experimental.

 ### Output
 ABRA produces one or more realigned BAMs.
 It is currently necessary to sort and index the output.
 At present, the mate information may not be 100% accurate.
 Samtools fixmate or Picard Tools FixMateInformation may optionally be used to correct this.